blee0128/personal-website-on-aws/README.md

 ## Step 5: Set up CI/CD on Amazon CodePipeline
 Problem:
-- Everytime when we make any changes to our sourcecode, we need to manually upload the updated files onto the S3 bucket for our updated website.
+- Every time when we make any changes to our source code, we need to manually upload the updated files onto the S3 bucket for our updated website.
 Also, we will need to create Invalidation in the CloudFront Distributions to cache the new updates in S3

 Goal:
-- The goal for this CI/CD project is to allow changes made in the github reflect on our personal website hosting through AWS almost instantly
+- The goal for this CI/CD project is to allow changes made in the Github reflect on our personal website hosting through AWS almost instantly

 Prerequisites:
-- HTML, CSS and JavaScript files for website is uploaded on a github repository (Another way is to have the files stored on CodeCommit)
+- HTML, CSS and JavaScript files for website is uploaded on a Github repository (Another way is to have the files stored on CodeCommit)

 Process:
 - Go to the AWS Management Console and open the Amazon CodePipeline console